jLevere/SSHoneypot1/README.md

 ### Summary
-- If you have something exposed, know it will be tested.
+- If you have something exposed, it will be tested.

-I would like to go back and add geographic information in at some point.
-I had issues with bugs in graylogs web interface when attempting to configure processing pipelines to do this.